scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 Many analytics tools offer out of the box tracking for site search.
 The setup below covers more complex tracking to understand which search result was interacted with from a search results page, and how additional interactive elements are being used.

 Search results should be tracked in order to understand if internal search engines are providing useful results to users.
-Tracking works through the query being available from the page URL, the click text, click URL and a data attribute showing the result's position, for example <code>data-search-result="search-result-2/68"</code>, which shows the user clicked the second result from 68 search results
+Tracking works through the query being available from the page URL, the click text, click URL and a data attribute showing the result's position.

-Clicks to the suggested terms in the "did you mean..." component are tracked through the page URL (which contains the original search query), the click text, the click URL and a data attribute, for example <code>data-search="suggestion-result-1/1"</code>, which shows that the suggested alternate search term was the first available from a total of 1 suggested search terms.
+Clicks to the suggested terms in the "did you mean..." component are tracked through the page URL (which contains the original search query), the click text, the click URL and a data attribute.

+Pagination is tracked using the data attribute with the number of the results page clicked.

+The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#search-results).

+<div class="ds_inset-text"><div class="ds_inset-text__text">
 Where the site search is being used on a single-page app or it is not possible to put the search query in to the URL, the query could be included in the dataLayer for the page.

-Pagination is tracked using the data attribute with the number of the results page clicked, for example <code>data-search="pagination-1"</code>.
+</div></div>

 ## Accessibility features